NiloGregginz33/QMGRExperiments/README.md

 Charge Preservation

-Across all experiments, the emitted radiation consistently encoded injected charge states, supporting the hypothesis that information is preserved.
+Across all experiments, the emitted radiation consistently encoded injected charge states, supporting the hypothesis that information is preserved. except when dealing with green color charge specifically

 Questions for the Community